rilhia/dataiku-test/tutorial/document.md

 ### Conclusion

 And that’s a wrap!
 We’ve turned a quirky Game API into a working game, imperfections and all.
 Unlike Red Bull Racing, I don’t have a “sister team” to lean on for extra help (…and for the record, I’m not a Red Bull fan! 😉).
 But that’s part of the fun, and I’d love to hear your thoughts on tweaks or improvements.
+You can find the game in it's completed state here: https://github.com/rilhia/dataiku-test/tree/main/tutorial/game